ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

   - `on` (required) The event to listener for.
 Valid values are `visible`,`click`, and `timer`.
   - `request` (required) Name of the request to send (as specified in the `requests` section).
+  - `vars` An object containing key-value pairs used to override `vars` defined in the top level config, or to specify vars unique to this trigger.

+Following configuration only applies to specific values of `on`.
   - `selector` A CSS selector used to refine which elements should be tracked.
 Use value `*` to track all elements.
+Used in triggers where `on` is set to `click`.
+  - `scrollSpec` An object used when `on` is set to `scroll`.
+This object can contain `verticalBoundaries` and `horizontalBoundaries`.
+At least one of the two property is required for scroll event to fire.
+The values for both the properties should be arrays of numbers containing the boundaries on which a scroll event is generated.
+For instance, in the following code snippet, the scroll event will be fired when page is scrolled vertically by 25%, 50% and 90%.
+Additionally, the event will also fire when the page is horizontally scrolled to 90% of scroll width.
-  - `timer-spec` Specification for the timer.
+  - `timerSpec` Specification for triggers of type `timer`.
 The timer will trigger immediately and then at a specified interval thereafter.
     - `interval` Length of the timer interval, in seconds.
-    - `max-timer-length` Maximum duration for which the timer will fire, in seconds.
+    - `maxTimerLength` Maximum duration for which the timer will fire, in seconds.
-  - `vars` An object containing key-value pairs used to override `vars` defined in the top level config, or to specify vars unique to this trigger.

 ```javascript
 "triggers": {